What is employee recognition?

 Recognition doesn’t just cover giving feedback on work.
 A simple greeting at the beginning and end of the day or calling people by their name are easy ways to recognise employees; it shows respect and that you value employees.
 Sincere thank yous about work and non-related matters (however trivial, such as holding the door open) and apologising when you make mistakes show employees that you value their opinions and input.
 This builds trust and is a simple (and cost-effective) way of forging an environment of recognition

-3. Involving employees in recognition and rewards
+3. Encouraging all employees to give recognition and rewards

 Being recognised by your peers can be just as important, if not more so, than being recognised by your superiors.
 Allowing employees to nominate each other for recognition awards, or even having specific peer awards allows employees to shine the spotlight on achievements and efforts that managers may not be able to see in an end product.

-4. Recognising out-of-work achievements
+4. Celebrating out-of-work achievements